-The evaluation of the performance standard pertaining to undesirable and invasive species involves a two-step approach.
-First, the performance of Wheeler North Reef with respect to young-of-year fish and giant kelp NPP is assessed relative to the two reference reefs to determine whether these important functions of Wheeler North Reef are impaired.
+The evaluation of the performance standard pertaining to undesirable and invasive species involves a three-step approach.
+First, the performance of Wheeler North Reef with respect to reef fish production and giant kelp NPP is assessed relative to the two reference reefs to determine whether these important functions of Wheeler North Reef are impaired relative to the lowest performing reference reef.
 Second, data collected on the abundance of sea urchins, sea fans or other potentially undesirable or invasive species are used to evaluate whether their abundances reach levels that have been shown to impair reef functions and to assess whether key reef functions are negatively related to their abundance.

-Results: We found little indication that important ecological functions of Wheeler North Reef were impaired in 2020.
-Results from monitoring showed that annual net primary production by giant kelp at Wheeler North Reef in 2020 was within the range of the two reference sites (Figure 6.1.7a), while the four-year average from 2017-2020 was slightly above the range (Figure 6.1.7b).
+Results: We found little indication that important ecological functions of Wheeler North Reef were impaired in 2021 relative to the reference reefs at Barn and San Mateo.
+Results from monitoring showed that annual net primary production by giant kelp at Wheeler North Reef in 2021 was within the range of the two reference reefs (Figure 6.1.8a), and the average for 2018, 2019 and 2021 was slightly above the range (Figure 6.1.8b).
+While the secondary production by fishes at Wheeler North Reef declined in 2021, it was still within the range of the two reference reefs as was its average for 2018, 2019 and 2021 (Figure 6.1.8c and d).

-Figure 6.1.7.
-Mean (± 1 standard error) giant kelp net primary production at Wheeler North Reef, San Mateo and Barn (a) annual values for 2009 - 2020 and (b) 4-year running average.
+Figure 6.1.8.
+Mean (± 1 standard error) giant kelp net primary production at Wheeler North Reef, San Mateo and Barn for: (a) annual values for 2009 - 2021 and (b) average values for 2018, 2019 and 2021.
+Mean (± 1 standard error) fish primary production at Wheeler North Reef, San Mateo and Barn for: (c) annual values for 2009 - 2021 and (d) average values for 2018, 2019 and 2021.
+2020 data was excluded due to reduced monitoring imposed by COVID-19 restrictions.